 A Developer Primer on Blockchain

 Come find out how you can build a peer-to-peer distributed ledger forged by consensus.
-Understand through code how to create “smart contracts” and develop a different type of transactional application that establishes trust, accountability and transparency, while streamlining business processes and legal constraints.
+Understand through code how to create “smart contracts” and "chain code" and develop a different type of transactional application that establishes trust, accountability and transparency, while streamlining business processes and legal constraints.